Sodexo: History

 The company was launched in 1966 by Pierre Bellon (Chairman) in Marseille, France, initially serving company restaurants, schools and hospitals under the name Société d'Exploitation Hotelière (Hotel Services Corporation).
 Today Sodexo is on the Fortune Global 500 list and the second largest employer among all French multi-national corporations.

 Throughout the 1970s, the company expanded in France and internationally; first in Belgium, then Africa, and finally the Middle East.
 After an initial public offering on the Paris Bourse in 1983, the firm continued its expansion into North America, South America, Japan, South Africa and Russia.
 In 1994, on October 31, Sodexo began operations in India.

-In 1997, Société d'Exploitation Hotelière's holding company changed its name to Sodexho, and joined forces with Universal Ogden Services, the leading remote-site service provider in the U.S.

-On 11 January 1995, Sodexo S.A. acquired food company Gardner Merchant Ltd. from Cinven and CVC Capital Partners.
+In 1997, Société d'Exploitation Hotelière's holding company changed its name to Sodexho, and joined forces with Universal Ogden Services, the leading remote-site service provider in the U.S. On 11 January 1995, Sodexo S.A. acquired food company Gardner Merchant Ltd. from Cinven and CVC Capital Partners.

 In 1998, Sodexho merged with Marriott Management Services, at the time one of the largest food services companies in North America.
 Included in the merger was a name change to Sodexho Marriott Services.
 The merger helped the company become one of the largest food services providers in the United States.
 In June 2001, Sodexho acquired complete control of Sodexho Marriott Services.

 In 2002, Sodexho was listed on the New York Stock Exchange, but the company withdrew its listing in 2007.
 As of 2017, the company is listed on Euronext Paris under the symbol SW and trades stocks over-the-counter under the symbols SDXOF and SDXAY.

 In the summer of 2006, the company made a deal with retired NBA Hall of Famer and entrepreneur, Magic Johnson and Magic Food Provisions, a subsidiary of Magic Johnson Enterprises.
 The initiative includes a marketing agreement and the formation of SodexhoMAGIC, LLC, a new joint venture that is 51 percent owned by Johnson.

 In 2007, Sodexho launched its catering arm in United Kingdom schools, using the brand name "For you...".
 In 2008, Sodexho changed its name to Sodexo, dropping the h in order to make the name easier to pronounce in many languages worldwide.
 The DiversityInc Top 50 Companies for Diversity is the leading assessment of diversity management in the US economy and globally.
 In 2010, Sodexo ranked number one.

 In 2010, Sodexo entered into two new partnerships: the first one with United Coffee, who will supply Sodexo with machines as well as fair-trade certified coffees; the other one with Numi, from which Sodexo has selected 100% organic teas.
 In 2011, Sodexo entered an eight-year contract with the US government, by which the company committed itself to provide food services to 51 United States Marine Corps mess halls.

+In 2024, its voucher and benefits division Pluxee was spun-off and separately listed on Euronext Paris.
+This was accompanied by a branding and name change across the countries it operates in.